shobrook/openlimit/README.md

 - Limit _synchronous_ and _asynchronous_ requests
 - Use Redis to track limits across multiple threads or processes

-`openlimit` implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) a variant of the leaky bucket pattern.
+Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) a variant of the leaky bucket pattern.

 ## Installation